1911 Revolution: An unsuccessful reform

 In 1898, the Guangxu Emperor turned to reformers like Kang Youwei and Liang Qichao, who offered a program that was inspired in large part by the reforms in Japan.
 They proposed basic reform in education, military, and economy in the so-called Hundred Days' Reform.
-The reform was abruptly canceled by a conservative coup led by Empress Dowager Cixi.
+The reform was abruptly canceled by a conservative coup, led by Empress Dowager Cixi.
 The Emperor was put under house arrest in June 1898, where he remained until his death in 1908.
 The reformers Kang and Liang exiled themselves to avoid being executed.
 The Empress Dowager controlled policy until her death in 1908, with support from officials such as Yuan.
-Attacks on foreigners and Chinese Christians in the Boxer Rebellion, which was encouraged by the Empress Dowager, prompted another foreign invasion of Beijing in 1900.
+Attacks on foreigners and Chinese Christians in the Boxer Rebellion by Chinese nationalists, which was encouraged by the Empress Dowager, prompted another foreign invasion of Beijing in 1900.

-After the Allies imposed a punitive settlement, the Qing court carried out basic fiscal and administrative reforms, including local and provincial elections.
+After the Allies imposed a punitive settlement in 1901, the Qing court carried out basic fiscal and administrative reforms, including local and provincial elections.
 The moves did not secure trust or wide support among political activists.
 Many of them like Zou Rong felt strong anti-Manchu prejudice and blamed the Qing for China's troubles.
-Kang Youwei and Liang Qichao formed the Emperor Protection Society in an attempt to restore the emperor, but others, such as Sun Yat-sen organized revolutionary groups to overthrow the dynasty rather than reform it.
-They could operate only in secret societies and underground organizations, in foreign concessions, or exile overseas, but created a following among overseas Chinese in North America and Southeast Asia, and within China, even in the new armies.
+Kang Youwei and Liang Qichao formed the Emperor Protection Society in an attempt to restore the emperor, but others, such as Sun Yat-sen organized revolutionary groups to overthrow the dynasty, rather than reform it.
+They could operate only in secret societies and underground organizations, in foreign concessions, or exile overseas but created a following among overseas Chinese in North America, Southeast Asia and within China, even in the new armies.
+Sun Yat-sen believed that China needed to transition from an absolute monarchy to a democratic republic and believed that a revolution was the only way to modernize China and defend its sovereignty from Western colonial powers and Japan.
 The Chinese famine of 1906–1907 was also a major contributor to the revolution.
 Following the death of the Guangxu Emperor and Cixi in 1908, the throne was inherited by the two-year-old Xuantong Emperor, with Prince Chun as a regent.
 The prince continued the reform path of Cixi, but conservative Manchu elements in the court opposed it, which caused further support for revolutionaries.